Pasadena Police Department (California): Death of Kendrec McDade

 On the evening of March 24, 2012, a 19-year-old Black man named Kendrec McDade was fatally shot by two white Pasadena police officers in northwest Pasadena.
 The officers, Matthew Griffin and Jeffery Newlen, were responding to a 911 emergency caller who claimed that he had been robbed at gunpoint by two armed men.
 The 911 caller, Oscar Carrillo-Gonzalez, later admitted to lying about seeing a weapon in order to get a more urgent police response, and served 90 days in jail for the false report.
 Although McDade was unarmed and not involved in the theft, he was mistaken as a suspect when he was spotted on the same street that the robbery occurred.
 According to police reports, when the officers began their chase, McDade ran away, and the officers continued their pursuit both on foot and in their patrol car.
 At some point during the pursuit, McDade turned and ran back towards the patrol car.
 Griffin, in the driver's seat of the car and believing that McDade was reaching for a gun, shot at McDade four times at close range.
 Upon hearing the gunshots, Newlen, on foot behind the car, shot at McDade an additional four times.
 Paramedics were called while McDade, prone and dying on the street, was handcuffed and searched by an officer, who found only a cellphone in McDade's front pocket.
 McDade was later pronounced dead at a nearby hospital at approximately 12:05 am on March 25, 2012.
 A medical examiner later determined that seven of the eight bullets fired by Griffin and Newlen hit McDade.

 In the aftermath of McDade's death, protests and demonstrations occurred and civil rights leaders led community discussions surrounding police use of excessive force and racial profiling.
 Many called for greater police oversight and the establishment of a police auditor.
 The officers were not disciplined and returned to active duty after being cleared of criminal wrongdoing by internal review by the Pasadena Police Department and Los Angeles County district attorney's office.
 McDade's parents filed a civil rights lawsuit against the city of Pasadena for a wrongful death and settled out-of-court for about $1 million.

-In September of 2014, an independent consulting group completed their investigation of the fatal shooting for the city of Pasadena, but the report was kept secret by a police union representing the two officers involved, citing privacy laws.
+In September 2014, an independent consulting group completed their investigation of the fatal shooting for the city of Pasadena, but the report was kept secret by a police union representing the two officers involved, citing privacy laws.
 After a protracted legal battle, the full report was released to the public in November 2015.
 The report revealed that the independent consulting group found many of the tactical decisions made by the two police officers questionable.